 Natural Childcare provides real-world interaction and public outings, in a safe and supportive environment, with a person they trust.
 These experiences are learning opportunities, catered to each child’s interests, giving them the chance to try new things.
 It is through experiences like these that children grow their social skills and relationships with others.

 Natural Childcare replicates the comfort and security of home, as well as the routines and values that are built there.
 These environments allow children space and time to be themselves, rather than forcing them to fit in.
 Providing these environments is especially important during the first 1,000 days of a child’s life, as young brains need calm and familiar surroundings to learn and grow.

-Natural Childcare comes from one-one-one, responsive relationships that provide children with consistency and a go-to person.
+Natural Childcare comes from one-on-one, responsive relationships that provide children with consistency and a go-to person.
 These relationships are built on providing emotional availability, attentiveness and time to each individual child.
-Science shows that for children’s brains to make the positive connections that build social-skills and resilience, these relationships are essential.
+Science shows that for children’s brains to make the positive connections that build social skills and resilience, these relationships are essential.